GeoinfoBonn/BasicOSMParser-Maven/README.md

 </dependency>
 ```

-Alternatively, you can put the content of src/main/ folder in the source directory
+Alternatively, you can put the content of `src/main/` folder in the source directory
 of your project.
-Then, add this code in your classes to import the parser :
+Then, add this code in your classes to import the parser:

 ```
 import info.pavie.basicosmparser.controller.*;